Treatment Effect Models with Strategic Interaction in Treatment Decisions: Model

-The treatment decision (\ref{eq:model-D2}) is equivalent to $D_j(D_{-j})$ almost surely (a.s.), where $D_j(d_{-j}) = \argmax_{d_j \in \{0, 1\}} u_j(d_j, d_{-j})$, and $u_j(d_j, d_{-j}) \coloneqq d_j \cdot (P_j^0 + d_{-j} (P_j^1 - P_j^0) - V_j)$.
-That is, we can view $u_j(d_j, d_{-j})$ as the payoff function for player $j$ and $D_j(d_{-j})$ as the best response given $D_{-j} = d_{-j}$.\footnote{ If players $1$ and $2$ are collaborating partners such that their payoffs are transferable to each other, the players action may be jointly characterized by $(D_1, D_2) = \argmax_{(d_1,d_2) \in \{0, 1\}^2} [u_1(d_1, d_2) + u_2(d_2, d_1)]$.
-This type of cooperative decision-making model is proposed in \cite{lewbel2007coherency}.
-As shown in \cite{lewbel2007coherency}, this model is \textit{complete} (i.e., no multiple model-consistent solutions) and, thus, is analytically simpler than non-cooperative models including \eqref{eq:model-D2}. } Here, we implicitly assume a complete information setup, where $(W_j, W_{-j}, \varepsilon_j, \varepsilon_{-j})$ is common knowledge to both players.
-The set of realized treatments $(D_j, D_{-j})$ generated by model \eqref{eq:model-D1} is a fixed point of the best responses; that is, it is a pure strategy Nash equilibrium of the game with the payoff matrix given in Table \ref{tab:payoff}.\footnote{ Most of studies in the game econometrics literature focus on pure strategy Nash equilibria as the solution concept for $2 \times 2$ games, except when there are no Nash equilibria in pure strategies, for example, because of asymmetric strategic interaction (cf., e.g., \citealpmain{bjorn1984simultaneous}; \citealpmain{tamer2003incomplete}; \citealpmain{depaula2013econometric}).
-For some motivations of this choice, we refer readers, for example, to Section 6 of \citemain{bjorn1984simultaneous}. }
+Based on the payoff-maximization principle, the best response is $D_j(d_{-j}) = \argmax_{d_j} u_j(d_j, d_{-j})$.
+Here, we assume that $(W, \varepsilon)$ is common knowledge for both players (i.e., a complete information setup).
+Furthermore, assume that the set of realized treatments $(D_j, D_{-j})$ is characterized as a pure strategy Nash equilibrium.\footnote{ Most of the studies in the literature focus on pure strategy Nash equilibria as the solution concept for $2 \times 2$ games, except when no Nash equilibria in pure strategies exist, for example, because of asymmetric strategic interaction (e.g., \citealpmain{bjorn1984simultaneous}; \citealpmain{tamer2003incomplete}; \citealpmain{depaula2013econometric}).
+For the motivations of this choice, see, for example, Section 6 of \citemain{bjorn1984simultaneous}. } Then, the players' treatment decisions follow the simultaneous binary response model:

+The first line of \eqref{eq:model-D1} shows that our treatment decision model can be viewed as a direct extension of the latent index model of \citetmain{heckman1999local, heckman2005structural}.\footnote{ \Copy{R2-1-e2}{ We can see that the additive separability in the treatment payoff function essentially rules out unobserved preference heterogeneity in the treatment choice.
+One possible way to relax this restriction is to use a finite-mixture model to permit the preference heterogeneity across pairs, as in \citetmain{hoshino2022estimating}, but we leave this task for a future study. } } \phantomsection \Copy{AE-10-1}{ As we will discuss in Remark \ref{remark:monotonicity}, the model in \eqref{eq:model-D1} does not satisfy the IV monotonicity.
+Studies in the MTE literature that consider a ``non-monotonic'' treatment model similar to ours include \citemain{klein2010heterogeneous} and \citemain{lee2018identifying}. }

+In the following, we assume that the treatment decisions are known to be strategic complements (to be in line with our empirical application).